oceanumeric/oceanumeric.github.io/docs/_blog/r-data-table-best-practices.md

     - `dt[, lapply(.SD, mean), .SDcols = c("q1", "q2", "q3")]` compute the mean of columns q1, q2, and q3
     - `dt[, lapply(.SD, tolower), .SDcols = c(1, 2, 3)]` convert all columns to lower case
     - `dt[, lapply(.SD, mean), .SDcols = patterns("^q")]`
+- transform the selected columns in place
+    - first, select columns with `.SDcols`
+    - get column names
+    - use `:=` to transform the selected columns in place

 I provide four examples below to show how to select columns based on different criteria.